 You are likely to see township staff in your neighborhood reviewing properties.
 We are checking property characteristics of individual parcels, along with understanding the unique details of each area of the township.

 All bill information will be available on-line at: http://www.lakecountyil.gov/Treasurer/Payments/Pages/CurrentPaymentStatus.aspx

 Various payment options are available, including payments by mail, at most Lake County Banks, on-line by E-Check or credit card.
 Please note: There will be a credit card convenience fee added to your payment by the processing company. http://www.lakecountyil.gov/Treasurer/payments/Pages/OnlinePayments.aspx As a courtesy to lake county taxpayers, partial payments will be accepted for current years taxes with the understanding that an additional 1½ % penalty will be added to any unpaid portion made after the set due dates. http://www.lakecountyil.gov/Treasurer/Payments/Pages/LatePaymentPenalty.aspx

-Since the majority of the Township saw another decrease, can we expect the same on our tax bill this year?
+If the majority of the assessments are decreasing, can we expect the same on our tax bill?

 The short answer is probably not.
 The Assessments are going down because of the decline in the real estate market, but generally tax bills will not follow suit.